 t = transparency

-sizes (1d array) – The sizes of the data points in units specified in style (S).
-Only valid if using x and y.
+size (1-D array) – The size of the data points in units specified using

 connection (str) –